-Our working capital decreased \$28.5 million to \$306.3 million at January 30, 2016 compared to \$334.8 million at January 31, 2015.
-This decrease is primarily due to lower inventory balances and an increase in capital returned to our shareholders through higher share repurchases and dividends.
-During Fiscal 2015, we repurchased approximately 2.0 million shares for approximately \$119.1 million under our share repurchase programs and paid cash dividends of \$12.2 million.
-Subsequent to January 30, 2016 and through March 22, 2016, we repurchased an additional 0.3 million shares for approximately \$22.3 million and announced that our Board of Directors declared a quarterly cash dividend of \$0.20 per share to be paid on April 28, 2016 to shareholders of record on the close of business on April 7, 2016.
+Our working capital decreased \$24.3 million to \$282.0 million at January 28, 2017 compared to \$306.3 million at January 30, 2016.
+This decrease is primarily due to an increase in capital returned to our shareholders through higher share repurchases and dividends.
+During Fiscal 2016, we repurchased approximately 1.9 million shares for approximately \$151.3 million under our share repurchase programs and paid cash dividends of \$14.8 million.
+Subsequent to January 28, 2017 and through March 21, 2017, we repurchased an additional 0.1 million shares for approximately \$15.0 million and announced that our Board of Directors declared a quarterly cash dividend of \$0.40 per share to be paid on May 1, 2017 to shareholders of record on the close of business on April 10, 2017.

-At January 30, 2016, our credit facility provided for borrowings up to the lesser of \$250.0 million or our borrowing base, as defined by the credit facility agreement (see "Credit Facility" below).
-At January 30, 2016, we had no outstanding borrowings with our borrowing base at \$211.7 million, and \$204.6 million available for borrowing.
-In addition, at January 30, 2016, we had \$7.1 million of outstanding letters of credit with an additional \$42.9 million available for issuing letters of credit.
+At January 28, 2017, our credit facility provided for borrowings up to the lesser of \$250.0 million or our borrowing base, as defined by the credit facility agreement (see "Credit Facility" below).
+At January 28, 2017, we had \$15.4 million in outstanding borrowings with our borrowing base at \$223.8 million, and \$201.1 million available for borrowing.
+In addition, at January 28, 2017, we had \$7.3 million of outstanding letters of credit with an additional \$42.7 million available for issuing letters of credit.

-As of January 30, 2016, we had approximately \$187.5 million of cash and cash equivalents, of which \$171.7 million of cash and cash equivalents was held in foreign subsidiaries, of which approximately \$93.4 million was in our Canadian subsidiaries, \$65.6 million was in our Hong Kong subsidiaries and \$12.7 million was in our other foreign subsidiaries.
-As of January 30, 2016 we also had short-term investments of \$40.1 million in Hong Kong.
+As of January 28, 2017, we had approximately \$193.7 million of cash and cash equivalents, of which \$183.7 million of cash and cash equivalents was held in foreign subsidiaries, of which approximately \$122.7 million was in our Canadian subsidiaries, \$54.8 million was in our Hong Kong subsidiaries and \$6.2 million was in our other foreign subsidiaries.
+As of January 28, 2017 we also had short-term investments of \$49.3 million in Hong Kong.
 Because all of our earnings in our foreign subsidiaries are permanently and fully reinvested, any repatriation of cash from these subsidiaries would require the accrual and payment of U.S. federal and certain state taxes.
 Due to the complexities associated with the hypothetical calculation, including the availability of foreign tax credits, we have concluded that it is not practicable to determine the unrecognized deferred tax liability related to the undistributed earnings.
 We currently do not intend to repatriate cash from any of these foreign subsidiaries.

-We expect to be able to meet our working capital and capital expenditure requirements by using our cash on hand, cash flows from operations and availability under our credit facility.
+We expect to be able to meet our working capital and capital expenditure requirements over the next 12 months by using our cash on hand, cash flows from operations, and availability under our credit facility.